zowe/docs-site/docs/user-guide/use-certificates.md

 Details about the JCERACFKS certificate used when Zowe is launched are specified in the `zowe.yaml` section `certificates`.
 This section contains information about the certificate name and location, together with the truststore location.

-The two most common scenarios for using a JCERACFKS certificate are:
+The two most common scenarios for adding a JCERACFKS certificate to your Zowe configuration are:

 * You have been given an existing certificate and wish to configure Zowe to use it.
 * You do not have a certificate and wish to generate a new one.